gardener-attic/component-cli/docs/README.md

   imageReference: 'ubuntu:${VERSION}'
 ```

-With the command `component-cli ca resource add <myfile> -- VARIABLE=v0.0.2` it is now possible to define key-value pairs for the substitution.
+With the command `component-cli ca resource add [path to component archive] [myfile] -- VARIABLE=v0.0.2` it is now possible to define key-value pairs for the substitution.

 ## Remote

-The `remote` subcommand contains utility functions to interact with component referneces stored in a remote component respoitory (oci repository).
+The `remote` subcommand contains utility functions to interact with component references stored in a remote component repository (oci repository).

 :warning: Currently the component-cli uses the default docker config for authentication.
 Use `docker login` to authenticate against a oci repository.

 ### Push

-A component descriptor in component archive CTF format can be pushed to an component repository(oci repository) by using the `remote push` command.
+A component descriptor in component archive CTF format can be pushed to an component repository (oci repository) by using the `remote push` command.

 This command takes 1 argument which is the path to the component archive.<br>
 A component archive is a directory that contains the component descriptor at `/component-descriptor.yaml` and all blobs at `/blobs/<blobname>`.